 Finally, Article 12 provides for a 10 per cent withholding on royalties.
-This10 per cent withholding is applied to a tax base that can be halved in certain cases (leading to an actual 5 per cent taxation).
+This 10 per cent withholding is applied to a tax base that can be halved in certain cases (leading to an actual 5 per cent taxation).

-ii Recent successful tax-efficient transactions
+iv Recent successful tax-efficient transactions

 Italy has amended its securitisation law in order to, among the others, foster the NPLs market also by reducing the tax burden related to this kind of transaction.

-Indeed, securitisation vehicles may set up a vehicle (so called ReoCo) to purchase, manage (including renting out) and also sell the real estate properties that were used as collateral for the NPLs.
+Indeed, securitisation vehicles may set up a vehicle (ReoCo) to purchase, manage (including renting out) and also sell the real estate properties that were used as collateral for the NPLs.
 By doing so, the securitisation vehicles may use the flows deriving from such real estate properties to repay their noteholders.
 This also gives the opportunity to avoid real estate properties being sold at auction for a value lower than the fair market one.

-From a direct tax perspective, in principle, all the flows deriving from the management and sale of the of the real estate properties are now not taxed at the level of ReoCos or at the level of the securitisation vehicle.
+From a direct tax perspective, in principle, all the flows deriving from the management and sale of the real estate properties are now not taxed at the level of ReoCos or at the level of the securitisation vehicle.

 Finally, under certain circumstances, these kinds of transactions also benefit from reduced indirect taxes with respect to, among the others, the acquisition and the sale of the real estate properties by ReoCos.